-I’ll be recording and releasing an EP over the next several months as Anya Mia – it’s the name my family called me as a child, and keeps it separate from my writing under Anya M. Wassenberg.
+I write and record my music as Anya Mia – it’s the name my family called me as a child, and keeps it separate from my writing under Anya M. Wassenberg.

 Here’s a live version of my original song Winter Woollen Blues (and here’s the story of why I wrote it).